codeploy-org/codeploy/README.md

 The deployment consists of the configuring the OS, installing and configuring applications and finalizing the deployment.

-Start the playbook by running, using your regular account;
+Start the playbook by running, using your regular account.

-`sudo ./start_deploy.sh`
+`./start_deploy.sh`

 ## Machines details gathered from facts